-The success of entrepreneurs such as Michelle Mone, inventor of the Ultimo gel-filled bra, and Linda Bennett of LK Bennett, has highlighted the growing numbers of successful female entrepreneurs.
+The recent success of entrepreneurs such as Michelle Mone, inventor of the Ultimo gel-filled bra, and Linda Bennett of LK Bennett, has highlighted the growing numbers of successful female entrepreneurs.
 Following government statistics from the start of 2005 confirming this, Startups takes a look at the stories behind the figures.

 For the first time, the gap between men and women is narrowing considerably fulfilling the government’s intentions to get more women into business.
 The times are changing with women catching men up rapidly in just a year (2003-04), which is encouraging to see.
 There are quite marked regional differences over a three-year period, although virtually all regions showed a rise in female entrepreneurs.